mantczakaus/ont_amplicon/README.md

 ## Output files
 The output files will be saved under the results folder by default.
 This can be changed by setting the `outdir` parameter.

+### Nextflow reports
+Nextflow outputs several outputs which are stored under the **01_pipeline_info** folder.
+Please find detailed information about these on this [page](https://www.nextflow.io/docs/latest/reports.html).

+#### HTML execution report
+Nextflow outputs an **HTML execution report** which includes general metrics about the run.
+The report is organised into 3 main sections:
+- The summary section reports the execution status, the launch command, overall execution time and some other workflow metadata.
+- The resources section plots the distribution of resource usage for each workflow process.
+Plots are shown for CPU, memory, job duration and disk I/O. They have two (or three) tabs with the raw values and a percentage representation showing what proportion of the requested resources were used.
+These plots are very helpful to check that task resources are used efficiently.
+- The Tasks section lists all executed tasks, reporting for each of them the status, the actual command script, and many other metrics.

+#### Trace file
+Nextflow creates an execution tracing file that contains some useful information about each process executed in your pipeline script, including: submission time, start time, completion time, cpu and memory used.

+#### Execution timeline
+Nextflow can render an HTML timeline for all processes executed in your pipeline.
+Each bar represents a process run in the pipeline execution.
+The bar length represents the task duration time (wall-time).
+The colored area in each bar represents the real execution time.
+The grey area to the left of the colored area represents the task scheduling wait time.
+The grey area to the right of the colored area represents the task termination time (clean-up and file un-staging).
+The numbers on the x-axis represent the time in absolute units e.g. minutes, hours, etc.

+Each bar displays two numbers: the task duration time and the virtual memory size peak.

+As each process can spawn many tasks, colors are used to identify those tasks belonging to the same process.

+#### Workflow diagram
+A Nextflow pipeline can be represented as a direct acyclic graph (DAG).
+The vertices in the graph represent the pipeline’s processes and operators, while the edges represent the data dependencies (i.e. channels) between them.

 ### Preprocessing and host read filtering outputs
 If a merge step is required, fastcat will create a summary text file showing the read length distribution.
 Quality check will be performed on the raw fastq file using [NanoPlot](https://github.com/wdecoster/NanoPlot) which is a tool that can be used to produce general quality metrics e.g. quality score distribution, read lengths and other general stats.
 A NanoPlot-report.html file will be saved under the **SampleName/qc/nanoplot** folder with the prefix **raw**.
 This report displays 6 plots as well as a table of summary statistics.